Underworld, Underworld, Echoes from a Shining Future

 Underworld took that to the next level as both songwriters and as a live act.
-Not only did they explore the human-machine interface in their own way, but they put that knowledge into words and personal tics, so that it better reflected who we are — humans not cyborgs — ideas just on the tip of our tongues.
+Not only did they explore the human-machine interface in their own way, but they put that knowledge into words and personal tics, so that it better reflected who we are — humans and cyborgs — chimeric ideas just on the tip of our tongues.
 One of the best descriptions I’ve read of their breakthrough Dubnobass, was by an iTunes reviewer, who simply wrote that it was “Blade Runner for the dance floor.”
 And what is Blade Runner, other than a myth about the importance of recognizing humanity in both humans and machines?
-Because we so often fail to remember we humans created machines, and that they’re just interpretations of who we are.
+Because we too often fail to remember we humans created machines, and that they’re just interpretations of who we are.

-The great irony in Ridley Scott’s 1982 film is that robots, or Replicants, have a sell-by-date.
+But the great irony in Ridley Scott’s 1982 film is that robots, or Replicants, have a sell-by-date.
 They live shorter lives than humans, a fate they rage against.
-It’s how the story plunges us into the machine of consciousness — both a prison and a dream — exploring the limits of our lives through the infinite field of the human experience.
+It’s how the story plunges us into machine consciousness — both a prison and a dream — exploring the limits of our lives through the infinite field of the human experience.
 Which is the opposite of today’s obsession with Artificial Intelligence and the “Singularity,” the author Ray Kurzweil’s search for the fountain of youth: the assumption that robots can live forever.
 And yet the power of Blade Runner is that it says how we face death is less important than how we face each other.
 No one escapes the future.

-So it’s blood and tears, opening the heart and daring to wonder, not just pushing buttons or looking into a screen.
+It’s blood and tears, opening the heart and daring to wonder, not just pushing buttons or looking into a screen.
 That’s what Underworld reveals.
 “We don’t wait for a space or a time or a moment,” Rick told KCRW’s Jason Bentley during a live in-studio session before Coachella, describing their creative process.
 “A lot of it is about clocking on, logging on, and just trying to express honestly how you feel in that moment whether its joyous or sad, whether its positive or negative.”

 Hyde would survive, going sober at the end of the ’90s.
 Why is Underworld so important to music?
 Because they found a way to continue growing long after ravers turned to drink or 9/11 kids discovered that a transformational beat might change the world.
-It’s a kind of musical echolocation, helping us imagine where we’re going, not just where we are or how far we’ve come.
+It’s musical echolocation, helping us imagine where we’re going, not just where we are or how far we’ve come.